-The Company operates extensively in a regulated business, and as such is subject to the provisions of Statement of Financial Accounting Standards (SFAS) No. 71, "Accounting for the Effects of Certain Types of Regulations" (SFAS No. 71), In accordance with SFAS No. 71, the Company defers costs and credits on the balance sheet as regulatory assets and liabilities when it is probable that those costs and credits will be recognized in the ratemaking process in a period different from the point in which they would have been reflected in income by an unregulated company.
+The Company operates extensively in a regulated business, and as such is subject to the accounting standards for regulated utilities.
+As such, the Company defers costs and credits on the balance sheet as regulatory assets and liabilities when it is probable that those costs and credits will be recognized in the ratemaking process in a period different from the period in which they would have been reflected in income by an unregulated company.
 In determining the probability of costs being recognized in other periods, the Company considers regulatory rules and decisions, past practices, and other facts or circumstances that would indicate if recovery is probable.
 These deferred regulatory assets and liabilities are then reflected in the income statement in the period in which the same amounts are reflected in the rates charged for service.
-In the event that a portion of the Company's operations were no longer subject to the provisions of SFAS No. 71, the Company would be required to write off related regulatory assets and liabilities that are not specifically recoverable and determine if other assets might be impaired.
+In the event that a portion of the Company's operations were no longer subject to the accounting standards for regulated utilities, the Company would be required to write off related regulatory assets and liabilities that are not specifically recoverable and determine if other assets might be impaired.
 If a commission determined that a portion of the Company's assets were not recoverable in customer rates, the Company would be required to determine if the Company had suffered an asset impairment that would require a write-down in the assets' valuation.
-There was no such asset impairment in 2008, 2007 or 2006.
-The income tax temporary differences relate primarily to the difference between book and federal income tax depreciation on utility plant was placed in service before the regulatory Commissions adopted normalization for rate making purposes.
+There was no such asset impairment in 2009, 2008 or 2007.
+The income tax temporary differences relate primarily to the difference between book and federal income tax depreciation on utility plant that was placed in service before the regulatory Commissions adopted normalization for rate making purposes.
 Previously, the tax benefit of tax depreciation was passed on to customers (flow-through).
-For state income tax purposes, the Commission continue to reverse over the remaining book lives of the related assects.
+For state income tax purposes, the Commission continues to use the flow-through method.
+As such timing differences reverse, the Company will be able to include the impact of such differences in customer rates.
+These federal tax differences w